If you are applying for this course from within the UK click Apply Now

 You will have the opportunity to apply to undertake an optional placement year out in industry between your second and final year, this is sometimes known as a sandwich degree.

 In your final year, professional practice is underpinned by further theoretical, conceptual and technical development that culminates in a major project that defines your practice, interests, skills and knowledge.

 If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
-All modules are taught during the day time and you will be studying alongside full-time students.
+All modules are taught during the normal working hours and you will be studying as a member of the full-time cohort.